alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 A typical full interview loop consists of 6 to 8 1-hour sessions with different interviewers all asking some sort of question.

-Good companies will usuall provide lunch somewhere in the middle.
+Good companies will usually provide lunch somewhere in the middle.

 ## Part 1: My Experiences as a Candidate